Why does it always feel like there aren’t enough hours in the workday to accomplish everything we’d like to?

 You’ll notice the checklist option is quite handy for creating sub-tasks in your cards and that you can write updates in the comments as tasks progress.
 However, there’s no other way to communicate with team members besides tagging them in task cards.

-3. Wrike - for advanced users
+3. Wrike - for experienced PM software users

 To navigate to your workflows in Wrike, you have to head to the right project, sort through the folders, and search for the right task.

-4. Asana - for ongoing projects
+4. Asana - easy, minimal interface

 Asana is a task management software that mostly suits ongoing projects.

-While it’s straightforward to assign tasks to individuals, you can’t assign to multiple individuals or whole teams.
+While it’s straightforward to assign tasks to individuals, you can’t assign tasks to multiple individuals or whole teams.
 This is a bit annoying if you want more than one person to work on the same task at once.